 AY2013/14 intake & prior: Students may earn credits for either industrial attachment OR internship only once regardless whether it's applied via FoE or SoC.
 Only one 12-MCs (for IA) OR one 6-MCs (for internship) allocation, fulfilling graduation requirements (under UEM), will be allowed.

 AY2014/15 intake & after: Students are NOT allowed to take two rounds of 3-months internship, in lieu of 6-months (compulsory) IA.
-In view of compulsory IA (typically in Year 3), CG3002 and EE3204 will be offered in both semesters ONLY IF a minimum enrolment is met.
+In view of compulsory IA (typically in Year 3), CG3002 and EE3204 will be offered in both semesters.
 CG3207 will be offered in semester 1 (only), as an evening module.

 While CEG students may apply for industrial attachment OR internship, via either FoE (IA/VIP) or SoC (ATAP/SIP), please DO NOT apply both sides, then decide on the 'preferred' offer - it does not leave a positive impression to reject an offer.
 Also, it will affect another applicant.